Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 Monitor Long-Running Tasks from Your Phone

 Start a complex build, test suite, or multi-agent workflow at your desk.
 Walk away.
-When Claude finishes or hits an issue, you see the notification on your phone through Telegram or Discord.
+When Claude finishes or hits an issue, you see the notification on your phone through Telegram, Discord, or iMessage.
 Send follow-up instructions without opening a laptop.

 Quick Fixes on the Go